loholla/CS325-P4/README.md

-# Welcome to my Web Scraper
+# Welcome to the Web Scraper Project 4
-## This project was made for my CS325 class, but it is a program that will take the link from a news article and output the raw text without any HTML tags.
+## This project was made for CS325.
+Test cases by Logan Holland and Joshua Caley

 ### Step 1: Setting up the environment
 Install Miniconda and download the file webscraperp3.yaml.
 Once you have done that, use the command "conda env create -f webscraperp3.yaml" to create your environment.